 Women Leaders from the Past

-• Learn about women leaders from the past 2,000 years of history
+- Watch short informational videos about women leaders from the past

-Women Leaders From the Past, in the area of Leadership Foundations, is one of nine courses being offered in CWLC’s Certificate Program.
+Women Leaders from the Past is one of nine courses being offered in CWLC’s Certificate Program.

 - Leadership Theory is led by Dr. Noel Forlini.
 Participants consider how who they are in Christ impacts their leadership styles.
 The course text is Servant Leadership (New Hope Publishers), by Rhonda Kelley.
-Course in session.
+Course begins November 1

 - Missional Living: A History of Missions and How it Impacts Missional Living Today is taught by Dr. Melody Maxwell.
 By focusing on our missionary heritage, participants consider the similarities and differences experienced by missionaries of the past and those living a missional lifestyle today.
 Intentional Living (New Hope Publishers), by Andrea Mullins, is the course textbook.
-Course in session.
+Course begins November 1

 - Follower Skills, taught by Danette High, an emeritus missionary, leads us on a journey to consider how the dance of leading and following flow.
 The course text is The Team that Jesus Built (New Hope Publishers), by Janet Thompson.
-Course in session.
+Course begins October 15

 - Leading with Integrity: 12 Strategies for Your Ministry or Nonprofit, taught by a variety of experts in various fields of Christian ministry, guides participants to consider the various skills needed to lead an organization.
 More Than Money: Being a Steward of All God’s Given You (New Hope Publishers), by Calvin T. Partain, is the course textbook.
 Course begins September 4